 In exchange for the license, MEDINET agreed to pay the Company an upfront cash payment of \$10.0 million which the Company received in January 2018.
-As of June 30, 2018, the contract with MEDINET was wholly unperformed and all revenue under the License Agreement has been deferred and has not been recognized.
-As of June 30, 2018, the aggregate amount of the transaction price allocated to remaining performance obligations was \$10.0 million.
-The Company expects to recognize revenue on approximately 75% and 100% of the remaining performance obligations over the next 12 months and the following 12 months, respectively.
+As of September 30, 2018, the contract with MEDINET was wholly unperformed and all revenue under the License Agreement has been deferred and has not been recognized.
+As of September 30, 2018, the aggregate amount of the transaction price allocated to remaining performance obligations was \$10.0 million.
+The Company expects to recognize revenue on approximately 50% and 100% of the remaining performance obligations over the next 12 months and the following 12 months, respectively.

 MEDINET also agreed to pay the Company tiered royalties, at percentages ranging from the low single digits to low double digits, of net sales of MEDINET products governed by the License Agreement.
-Over the life of the License Agreement, the Company is eligible to receive up to ¥330 million (\$2.9 million as of June 30, 2018) in development milestone payments, \$1.0 million and ¥720 million (\$7.4 million as of June 30, 2018) in regulatory payments and up to an aggregate of ¥7,100 million (\$62.8 million as of June 30, 2018) for the achievement of certain commercial milestones related to the sales of MEDINET products governed by the License Agreement.
+Over the life of the License Agreement, the Company is eligible to receive up to ¥330 million (\$2.9 million as of September 30, 2018) in development milestone payments, \$1.0 million and ¥720 million (\$7.4 million as of September 30, 2018) in regulatory payments and up to an aggregate of ¥7,300 million (\$64.1 million as of September 30, 2018) for the achievement of certain commercial milestones related to the sales of MEDINET products governed by the License Agreement.

 As a condition of the License Agreement, the Company agreed to supply NeoCart for MEDINET's planned Phase 3 clinical trial in Japan.
 The Company assessed its promised goods and services under the License Agreement to determine if they are distinct.
 Due to the unique nature of the clinical manufacturing services to be provided by the Company, there are currently no other third-party vendors from which MEDINET can obtain such supply.
 The Company expects to be the only vendor capable of providing the manufacturing services for a period of at least one to two years, which is approximately the estimated length of time for the Japanese clinical trial period.
 After this point, if the Company were to transfer to a third-party its technology and know-how related to the manufacturing services, the third-party vendor would be capable of providing the commercial manufacturing services, and therefore MEDINET would be able to choose whether to utilize the Company for such services or another vendor.
 The Company determined that MEDINET's option to obtain commercial manufacturing services does not represent a material right, as the fees charged to MEDINET by the Company are expected to approximate the fair market value for manufacturing services.
 As noted, with the assistance of the Company, third-party vendors could have the capability to perform commercial manufacturing services by this time, and the Company expects the contract value to approximate the market price.
-Due to MEDINET's limitations in obtaining the clinical manufacturing services from a third-party, as well as MEDINET's limited ability to obtain the benefits of the licensed intellectual property without the clinical manufacturing services, the licensed intellectual property and clinical manufacturing services are determined to be a combined performance obligation.
+Due to MEDINET's limitations in obtaining the clinical manufacturing services, the licensed intellectual property and clinical manufacturing services are determined to be a combined performance obligation.
 Based on this assessment, the Company determined that the promised goods and services do not have standalone value and are highly interrelated.
-Accordingly, the promised goods and services represent o
+Accordingly, the promised goods and services represent one performance obligation.